The phone rang and crackled, sure to be bugged as I picked up the line.

 “The beginning of time.”

-Waking me up from my dream state and sensing my confusion, he turned to me before continuing on, urgently centering me and steadying me in his hands, “You see, this is going to be really hard for you to grasp.
+Sensing my confusion, he turned to me before continuing on, urgently centering me and steadying me in his hands, “You see, this is going to be really hard for you to grasp.
 We don’t have much time together before you have to go home and I need you to focus in the coming days.
 It is not me that you’re after.”

 The next morning, before his Mother disclosed the Universal secret, I marched barefoot down the aisle one last time toward a trick of the mind.